rescript-react-native/rescript-react-native/website/blog/2019-06-04-hello-reason-react-native.md

 ---

-Today is a big day for the ReasonML community as we are releasing the fruits of a long effort started 3 months ago.
+Today is a big day for the ReasonML community as we are releasing the fruits of a long effort started about 3 months ago.

 As more and more people were starting to use ReasonML on production apps using React Native, we wanted to make the BuckleScript bindings for React Native, known has `bs-react-native`, more accessible.
-This would have involve several breaking changes in order to simplify some APIs that have been designed with a high level of security in mind, but at a some costs.
+This would have involved several breaking changes in order to simplify some APIs that have been designed with a high level of security in mind, but at some costs.
 The cost of being harder to start with (for newcomers to ReasonML) as well as the cost in terms of code size and performance.

 While some of us were thinking about some simplifications, some others, involved in Reason React incoming changes, directly started a new approach for this